sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_squeduling.md

 - Not considering additional resources needs, like shared memory neeeded at the same time as the CPU.
 - assuming that real-time services will be required on a peridic basis

+### EDF descritption

 EDF is almost a dynamic priority scheduling policy.
 It is based in the TTD (time to deadline), which encodes the sense of urgency of the task.
+The task with the smallest TTD is the one, with the highiest priority.

 This has been proved to be an optimal strategy.
-EDF actually works in systems where RM doesn't.
+EDF actually works in systems where RM fails to meet the deadlines.

-And also its utilizations can be highier that RM.
+Also EDF is a scheduling policy that can achieve highier utilizations that RM.
 EDF also is adaptative, so services in the background are better supported than for RM.

-So every time the task queue changes, that is to say a execution slice is run, the priorities has to be calculated again, that is check the TTD of the systems tasks, to know what will be the next task.
-This calculation actually it makes more complicated the system.
+So every time the task queue changes, that is to say: "an execution slice is ran", the priorities have to be calculated again, that is check the TTD of the systems tasks, to know what will be the next task.
+This calculation actually it makes more complicated the system, and makes the switch to the next task, more "expensive" that in the RM scheduler.
+This is a small disadvantage compared to RM.

 ```
       Service  Period  WCET   frequency   f0_multiple  Utility